 - Pro Catholic Tours has its own private luxury bus at all times.

-- Bus is air-conditioned and has large windows to enjoy the scenery.
+- The bus is air-conditioned and has large windows to enjoy the scenery.

 - There is no need for dressy clothes.

 - Dress is casual and comfortable.
 It is a vacation, relax and enjoy.

 - Some sights (i.e. Vatican) require long pants (or capris) and shirts with sleeves.

 - Bring comfortable walking shoes.
 Avoid sandals because they could get stuck between the cobblestones.

 - Some of the hotels we use have a pool or a jacuzzi, bring a bathing suit with you.
 (May-September)